 The ever evolving COVID-19 pandemic continues be a trying time for our community, but it is most important to us that you do not experience an interruption in your healthcare needs.
 Our number one priority is helping you stay healthy, whether you have concern for Coronavirus or another illness.
 If you are having a serious health issue that is an emergency call 911 or report to the nearest emergency room.

 Due to recent urgent changes in the Mississippi regulations for the practice of medicine by your doctor, we have expanded our services to enhance your access to us and your medical needs.
-We hope to accomplish this by use of our online patient portal and by management of your non-critical healthcare needs by telehealth.
+We hope to accomplish this by use of our online patient portal and by management of your non-critical healthcare needs by telehealth when appropriate.
 However, be wary that you may be sought after by physicians taking advantage of these changes who are not familiar with you or your medical history.
 We strongly recommend you continue to work with us, The Family Clinic, on your healthcare needs.

 COVID Vaccine Information:

 - We will offer vaccine appointments and walk ins on Wednesday and Thursday afternoons.
 You may also get vaccinated during your regular appointment with the doctor if you wish.
 On days that we have extra vaccine that would otherwise be wasted a post will be made on our Facebook page and those doses will be available to anyone who is unvaccinated or is an established patient and would like a booster dose.